What’s a runny nose?

-When should a doctor be called to treat a runny nose?
+When should I contact a healthcare provider to treat a runny nose?

 A runny nose will typically go away on its own.
-However, a doctor should be called if:
+However, a healthcare provider should be contacted if:

 - The symptoms continue for more than 10 days and there is no improvement.

 - Drainage from your young child’s nose comes from only one side and is green, bloody or foul-smelling, or if you have other reason to believe there may be a foreign object stuck in their nose.

 Your healthcare provider will perform a physical examination to make sure the runny nose is not a symptom of a more serious condition.

 How do I get rid of my runny nose?
 What medicines should I try?